jimlutsko/jimlutsko.github.io/_teaching/Nanophysique.md

 References
 =============
-References
-<> Course materials are taken from many sources.
+Course materials are taken from many sources.
 The following are useful but not obligatory for the course:
-<> * General reference covering many topics from the course: *Les nanosciences 1.
+* General reference covering many topics from the course: *Les nanosciences 1.
 Nanotechnologies and nanophysique*, Marcel Lahmani, Claire Dupas and Philippe Houday, 3e edition revue et augmentee, Belin.
-<>
-<> * A reference for much of the material on solid clusters is: [H. P. Bonzel, 3D equilibrium crystal shapes in the new light of STM and AFM, Phys.
+* A reference for much of the material on solid clusters is: [H. P. Bonzel, 3D equilibrium crystal shapes in the new light of STM and AFM, Phys.
 Rep. 385 (2003) 1-67](https://www.sciencedirect.com/science/article/abs/pii/S0370157303002734)